pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 And yes, before you correct me: I do see that innovation is coming via digital projects.
 These are adventurous, self-aware pieces of new opera that seem to speak personally to real opera fans who are art-starved.
 These digital works are promising, and I hope they start to move to the live stage.

-After all, one can really sense a company's artistic priorities by what they put on their in-person mainstage.
+After all, one can really sense a company's artistic priorities - and its financial health - by what they put on their in-person, live stage.

 I hope I'm not the only arts-friendly person who still struggles to care about the performing arts.
 Not about the artists and their need to be employed, but about the performances themselves.